 On the English language side, I have taught ELLs (English language learners) in Australia, France, Polynesia, the U.S. and Brazil, at high school, community college, and at private and public universities.
 I have taught various courses in USC's MAT-TESOL online program for English language teachers.
-I have also taught a range of Humanities courses on topics ranging from the social history of the Americas to the aesthetics of pop music.
-I earned an MA-TESOL degree at Cal State LA.
-In the Commonwealth sphere, I earned a Cambridge/Royal Society of the Arts TEFL Certificate (now Cambrige CELTA) and am certified as an IELTS (EFL language proficiency test).
-I have presented research on language teaching pedagogy and on language proficiency testing at CATESOL, TESOL and other venues.
+I completed two masters degrees at Cal State LA, in TESOL and MA-ED-IT (instructional technology).
+In the Commonwealth sphere, I earned a Cambridge/Royal Society of the Arts TEFL Certificate (now Cambrige CELTA).
+I have organized sessions on language teaching pedagogy and on language proficiency testing at CATESOL, TESOL and other venues.

 In my spare time, I like to go back-packing, especially in California's unique Sierra Nevada (a.k.a.
 "Range of Light" per John Muir, visionary environmentalist, founder of the Sierra Club, commemorated in the John Muir Trail).
 You can see video of some of this terrain, along with urban and all sorts of other attractions, on one of my favorite TV programs, Huell Howser's California's Gold.